MGM Resorts International (MGM) Stock Price & Analysis

 Longer-Term Market Trend (Mid to Long Term)

-As of 2026-02-06, MGM is breaking down after a failed trend.
+As of 2026-08-17, MGM is showing signs of slowing down.
 Over the longer term, the trend remains bullish.

 Recent bars show mixed price behavior without a clear shift in structural quality or efficiency.